Vinebox Review - Is the price of this wine club worth it?

 - Bright Cellars is a personally curated wine club.
 They go above and beyond dialing in your preferences.-

-As you can see in our Vinebox review, it one of the most novel subscription boxes available in the wine of the month club space to be certain.
+As you can see in this Vinebox review, it one of the most novel subscription boxes available in the wine of the month club space to be certain.
 And it is exactly this novelty that encourages the drinker to try something new without really taking any risk.

 If you don't like a particular glass, you don't have to feel guilty, because a glass isn't a huge investment.